danielwellman/bane/README.md

 * The connection can be established, but packets could be lost causing retransmit delays
 * The connection can be established, but the remote end never acknowledges receiving a packet, causing endless retransmits

-## Design

-Bane Behaviors are simple objects which implement the Strategy pattern.
-This makes them simple to unit test and allows them to be independent of the underlying server implementation.
-Bane currently serves all Behaviors using Ruby's built-in GServer, which provides a simple multi-threaded TCP server.
-Behaviors currently:

-* Accept an IO stream used to read from or send a response.
-* Accept a hash of configuration options to allow overriding of default behavior parameters.
-* Provide a meaningful name to appear in the Bane log.
-This is especially helpful if your application under test dies and you'd like to identify which behavior killed it.

-To enable support of different types of behaviors such as HTTP responses or low-level TCP packet munging, a different base server instead of GServer may be required.
-In that case, it should be possible to change how Behaviors are associated with a server, perhaps by making Behaviors extend a server base class.